Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Introduction

-At zero frequency, the static conductivity $\sigma_{xy}(\omega=0)$ is also referred to as the anomalous Hall effect (AHE).
-In materials with very few impurities, so that the diagonal conductivity $\sigma_{xx}$ is above $10^6$~$(\Omega ~ \textrm{cm})^{-1}$, the dominant contribution to AHE originates from scattering off of impurities.
-On the other hand, somewhat paradoxically, in materials with moderate amount of impurities, with diagonal conductivity around $10^4$--$10^6$~$(\Omega~\textrm{cm})^{-1}$, the dominant contribution to AHE is intrinsic, independent of the number of impurities.\cite{RevModPhys.82.1539} The part of the intrinsic contribution to AHE is given by the sum of the Berry curvature of the Bloch wave function over the occupied states.\cite{PhysRevLett.93.206602} However, in the dynamic case, the $\sigma_{xy}(\omega \neq 0)$ can no longer be written as a sum over the Berry curvature.
-Nevertheless, we expect that for small enough $\omega/(2 \pi)$, in the THz range, the intrinsic contribution still dominates $\sigma_{xy}(\omega)$, which is consistent with findings in Ref.~\onlinecite{matsuda2020room}.
+At zero frequency, the static conductivity $\sigma_{xy}(\omega=0)$ produces the anomalous Hall effect (AHE).
+In materials with very few impurities, so that the diagonal conductivity $\sigma_{xx}$ is above $10^6$~$(\Omega ~ \textrm{cm})^{-1}$, the dominant contribution to AHE originates from the scattering of electrons from the impurities.
+On the other hand, somewhat paradoxically, in materials with a moderate amount of impurities, with diagonal conductivity around $10^4$--$10^6$~$(\Omega~\textrm{cm})^{-1}$, the dominant contribution to AHE is intrinsic, independent of the number of impurities.\cite{RevModPhys.82.1539} The intrinsic contribution to AHE is given by the integral of the Berry curvature over the occupied states.\cite{PhysRevLett.93.206602} However, in the dynamic case, the $\sigma_{xy}(\omega \neq 0)$ can no longer be written as a sum over the Berry curvature, instead it needs to be computed from the Kubo-like sum over empty states, as in Refs.~\cite{PhysRevB.9.4897, uspenskii1989electron,PhysRevB.45.10924,PhysRevB.51.12633}.
+Nevertheless, we expect that for small enough $\omega$ the intrinsic contribution still dominates $\sigma_{xy}(\omega)$, which is consistent with findings in Ref.~\cite{matsuda2020room}.

 There are many calculations of static intrinsic AHC in the literature.
 For example, Yao\cite{PhysRevLett.92.037204} calculated the AHC of ferromagnetic bcc Fe, and the calculated $\sigma_{xy}$ at zero frequency is 751~$(\Omega ~ {\rm cm})^{-1}$.
-Wang\cite{PhysRevB.76.195109} found that at zero frequency, AHC in bcc Fe, fcc Ni and hcp Co, and $\sigma_{xy}$ is 753, $-$2203 and 477~$(\Omega ~ {\rm cm})^{-1}$, respectively.
+Wang\cite{PhysRevB.76.195109} found that at zero frequency, AHC ($\sigma_{xy}$) in bcc Fe, fcc Ni, and hcp Co is 753, $-$2203, and 477~$(\Omega ~ {\rm cm})^{-1}$, respectively.
 Bianco\cite{PhysRevB.90.125153} calculated the AHC in Fe$_{3}$Co, and the $\sigma_{xy}$ value at zero frequency is 452~$(\Omega ~ {\rm cm})^{-1}$.
-Huang\cite{PhysRevB.91.134409} calculated the AHC of Heusler compound such as Co$_2$FeAl and found it to be 39~$(\Omega ~ {\rm cm})^{-1}$.
+Huang\cite{PhysRevB.91.134409} calculated the AHC of the Heusler compound such as Co$_2$FeAl and found it to be 39~$(\Omega ~ {\rm cm})^{-1}$.